Course Outline

 Goal:

-To analyse the source and components of a planning or environmental conflict and critically assess how to resolve it.
+To analyse the source and components of a planning and/or environmental conflict and critically assess how to resolve it.
 Describe the project and source of conflict; parties to the dispute and their issues and interests; and identify techniques used or recommended to resolve the conflict.
 Reference should be made to concepts and literature included in this course.

 Note: Those students enrolled in other degrees than Planning need to select a case-study relevant to their discipline.
 All students should confirm with the course coordinator that their topic is suitable.